-ExDS may have a similar pathophysiology to delirium tremens which has an untreated mortality in the order of 15 - 30% and for which dehydration, seizures, hypotension, and hyperthermia are poor prognostic signs.
+ABD may have a similar pathophysiology to delirium tremens which has an untreated mortality in the order of 15-30% and for which dehydration, seizures, hypotension, hyperthermia and restraint in the first 24 hours are poor prognostic signs.
+With growing understanding and appropriate treatment, mortality in delirium tremens has been reduced to around 5% with treatment.